 - 7. If no return date is listed, after the expiration of 12 weeks, the Department of Human Resources representative notifies the employee of his or her leave options. - 8.
 Those employees on an approved leave of absence under FMLA will receive the School Board's health insurance contribution not to exceed twelve (12) weeks per year.
 Optional life and hospitalization insurance may be maintained during parental or medical leave for any additional time beyond twelve (12) weeks per year if the full premium for coverage is paid to the division by the employee. - 9.
 If an employee extends his or her FMLA beyond the medical coverage, within the 12 weeks of FMLA coverage and with remaining sick leave on record, he or she must be notified in writing by the Department of Human Resources that he or she is on leave without pay.
 Sick leave pay under FMLA can only be used if there is medical documentation to support the condition. - 10.
+During a period of FMLA leave, and until such time that the employee is returned to full duty by his or her healthcare provider, the employee is not permitted to work in any capacity for Norfolk Public Schools.
+This includes any part-time, coaching, etc. duties for which the employee would receive compensation from Norfolk Public Schools. - 11.
 The building Principal/Director/Office Manager must notify the Department of Human Resources via e-mail the day the employee returns to work.
 Failure to notify the Department of Human Resources could affect an employee's pay.

-FMLA Event FMLA Allows NPS Paid Leave Adoption or foster placement of a child 12 weeks unpaid (Adoption) Five consecutive days Illness of an employee's spouse, parent, or child (Family Illness) One day per month for every month of the employee contract (i.e. 10 days per year for most teachers).
-The Superintendent or his designee may approve an additional 20 days for critical illness of Employee's own illness 12 weeks unpaid (Personal Illness) Time actually spent under medical supervision Birth and first year care of a child A combined total of 12 (Birth) Time actually spent under medical supervision for mother.
+FMLA Event FMLA Allows NPS Paid Leave Adoption or foster placement of a child 12 weeks unpaid (Adoption) Five consecutive days Illness of an employee's spouse, parent, or child 12 weeks unpaid (Family Illness) One day per month for every month of the employee contract (i.e. 10 days per year for most teachers).
+The Superintendent or designee may approve an additional 20 days for critical illness of a spouse, parent, or child.
+Employee's own illness 12 weeks unpaid (Personal Illness) Time actually spent under medical supervision Birth and first year care of a child 12 weeks unpaid OR A combined total of 12 weeks leave for mother and father, if both are employees (Birth) Time actually spent under medical supervision for mother.
 Additionally, NPS has adopted a procedure allowing four days of paid paternity leave charged to sick leave and one day of personal leave.